ManimCommunity/manim/docs/source/contributing.rst

 and select the language you want to help with.
 Then you have a blue button reading `Translate`, click it to get started with translating !
 You will get to a list of all ressources of the project.
-You can click on any untranslated ressource, then click `Translate` and you will get the following page:
+You can click on any untranslated ressource, then click on `Translate` and you will get the following page:

 .. image:: /_static/transifex_explanation.png
     :align: center